kmk142789/kmk142789/docs/echo_world_bootstrap.md

 The script first performs a dry run to validate the environment and then, if successful, triggers the live bootstrap.

+## Repository link

+Track updates and clone the project directly from the main repository: https://github.com/kmk142789/kmk142789

 ## Dry run safety

 The `dry_run` option instantiates components and performs lightweight sanity checks without blocking loops or heavy network I/O, making it suitable for CI pipelines and offline testing scenarios.